yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

 Here is the same scene with just diffuse lightning on:

 {% include image.html url="/assets/images/posts/clothsim3d/diffuse_only_no_sphere.png" %}

-And here is the same with both diffuse and ambient on:

-{% include image.html url="/assets/images/posts/clothsim3d/diffuse_and_ambient.png" %}

 Here is a version with exaggerated diffuse lightning, without ambient light, to illustrate the difference: